-Year 6's reading adventure starts this year with Cogheart and Letters from the Lighthouse.
-The children will be exploring these texts linked to their Talk for Writing and World Wars history topic.
-In addition to these, children will be enjoying a range of extracts from other fiction, nonfiction and poetry books.
+Year 6's reading adventure starts this year with Once, as chosen by the children on our transition day.
+This will be our class text.
+We will also be exploring a range of other texts in Talk for Writing and history and science that we will share on Twitter.
+In addition to these, children will be enjoying a range of extracts from other fiction, non-fiction and poetry books.
 The focus in reading lessons will be developing children's use of the Reading Comprehension Toolkit to support their understanding of texts and help them to articulate responses.